 brooke russell and the mean reds

 Drawing influence from alt country, jazz and folk styles, the band are also inspired by the songs of Ryan Adams, Joe Henry, Sharon Van Etten, Gillian Welch, Tom Waits and Neko Case.
 Their debut album, Poor Virginia was released in August 2013, and listed in Basement Discs Top 10 Australian Albums of The Year and Unpaved's 50 Best Albums of 2013.
 After showcasing at the 2014 Americana Festival in Nashville, the band released a single, Never’s Gonna Take Too Long in April 2015 and an EP of the same name in December 2015.
-Brooke recently received a Creative Victoria grant to return to Nashville in March 2016 and has been writing with artists such as Andrew Combs, Mick Thomas, Jim Lawrie and Clare Reynolds.
-She also performs regularly as a backing vocalist and is musical director of the Melbourne based choir, If You See Her, Say Hello and recently curated the Warm Evenings, Pale Mornings project for The Aviary Sessions.
-Brooke also won the Darebin Music Feast Songwriters Award for 2016 with Never's Gonna Take Too Long and the band are currently working on a new record.
+Brooke recently received a Creative Victoria grant to return to Nashville in March 2016.
+She also performs regularly as a backing vocalist and is musical director of the Melbourne based choir, If You See Her, Say Hello.
+Brooke was the 2016 winner of the Darebin Music Feast Songwriters Award for her song Never's Gonna Take Too Long.

 “Brooke Russell and the Mean Reds’ country-inflected take on timeless pop that you’ll dig if you like Caitlin Rose.” - Nashville Scene